• Skip to primary navigation

 Jenny Chong

-Jenny graduated from the University of Michigan with a bachelor’s in Materials Science & Engineering in 2023.
-Currently, she is a 2nd year master’s student in Prof. Shamberger’s group at Texas A&M University.
-Her research focuses on electro-thermal characterization and compact model simulations.
+[Alumni] Jenny Chong graduated from the University of Michigan with a bachelor’s in Materials Science & Engineering in 2023.
+From 2023 to 2025, Ms. Chong was a master’s student in Prof. Shamberger’s group at Texas A&M University.
+Her research focuses on electro-thermal characterization and compact model simulations interrogating dynamical materials response.
+As of June 2025, Ms. Chong has been a Quality Engineer at Linde Advanced Materials Technologies.

 • « Go to Previous Page